Yagavi8116/Yagavi8116/README.md

 ---

 ### 🌟 About Me
 Hi, I'm Yagavi!
-A passionate software engineering student from India with a keen interest in AI, machine learning, and web development.
+A passionate and motivated software engineer from India with a keen interest in AI, machine learning, and web development.
 I love building innovative solutions that make a difference.

 ---